unh-aes-internship/unh-aes-internship.github.io/comp690.md

 **Internship Work Hours & Placement**<br>

-Students need to complete the minimal number of onsite work hours based on the list below, OR the completion of an applied research project with the same hours.
+Students need to complete the minimal number of hours for onsite work OR the completion of an applied research project based on the list below

 - 150 work hours for 4 credits.
 - 120 work hours for 3 credits.